 Although India is the only one really capable of countering the Chinese slowdown, the rate hike in the U.S. “is the biggest risk on the horizon and could hammer India” according to Quartz journalist Thomas Hult.

 India has invited a grand influx of U.S. cash in the past few years — courtesy of the greater yields on offer — but higher rates will have the reverse effect.
 Consequently, India too would fall prey to the bear market epidemic.
+We're already seeing this happen, as Indian stocks were hammered by the market pullback in late 2018.

 We're running out of saviors, heroes, and backup plans.
 The Fed's failed fairy tale is playing out most tragically as we speak.
 Our knight in shining armor is officially MIA.